DAOC-DAO/.github/profile/README.md

 ## How robots can communicate credibly?

-## How can a robot society evolve itself?
+## How the robot society evolve itself?